-- A change in your divorce or separation instrument, - A failure to make timely payments,

-- A reduction in your ability to provide support, or - A reduction in your spouse's support needs.
+- A change in your divorce or separation instrument, - · A failure to make timely payments, - A reduction in your ability to provide support, or - A reduction in your spouse's support needs.

 When to apply the recapture rule.
-You are subject to the recapture rule in the third year if the alimony you pay in either the second year or the third year decreases by more than \$15,000 from the prior year.
+You are subject to the recapture rule in the third year if the alimony you pay in the third year decreases by more than \$15,000 from the second year or the alimony you pay in the second and third years decreases significantly from the alimony you pay in the first year.